-• The operating system user pem is created while installing the PEM server.
-The PEM server web application is a WSGI application, which runs under Apache HTTPD.
-The pem application data and the session is saved to this user's home directory.
+The operating system user pem is created while installing the PEM server.
+The PEM application data and the session is saved to this user's home directory.

-7.3.5 Installing Postgres Enterprise Manager server on RHEL 7 or OL 7 x86\64
+7.2.5 Installing Postgres Enterprise Manager server on SLES 15 x86\64